dwhiffing/fury/content/aar/bf/bf2/bf2_aj/body.md

 and AAA with rockets.
 The nasty little creatures are essentially invisible in the early light, and although we know the area where the missiles are coming from, nobody can actually get eyes on them to make an attack.
-How I wish I had FLIR\!
+How I wish I had FLIR!
 After several fruitless passes, and damaging SAM hits, the attempt is called off, and the next wave of MiG-27s is directed to attack the Danish forces deployed along the north and eastern side of the island.
 This goes much better, and, with Su-17